Madagascar snipe: Behaviour

 The Madagascar snipe breeds in marshes, swamps, muddy areas, flooded fields and sometimes ricefields.
 It builds a saucer-shaped nest of dry grass in the drier areas of its breeding wetland.
 The nest is concealed in a dense tuft of grass or sedges.
 Breeding occurs from at least July to January.

 This bird has a spectacular aerial display, which involves flying high in circles, followed by a powerful stoop during which the bird makes a drumming sound, caused by vibrations of modified outer tail feathers.

 The Madagascar snipe forages by pushing its long bill deep into the mud seeking invertebrates, such as insects and worms, seeds and plants.
 If alarmed, it freezes, and its cryptic plumage provides effective camouflage when the bird stands motionless amongst marsh vegetation.
 When flushed, it flies off with a zigzagging action.

 Conservation status

-This bird is uncommon, with the total population estimated at 1,800–7,500 individuals.
+This bird is uncommon, with the total population estimated between 2,500 – 9,999 mature individuals as of 2021.
 It is found in small groups of 4–8.

 The species is threatened by the increasing conversion of wetland-edge habitat to rice cultivation.
 For example, at the largest block of suitable wetland habitat in Madagascar, Lake Alaotra, 250 km² of the 350 km² surrounding the lake are now under rice production.
 The species is also threatened by hunting for food, for subsistence use or local trade.